Rickin Sánchez: Television channel founder

 Sánchez was the founder of a popular but short-lived television channel in Puerto Rico, named "Videomax", based at WRFB channel 52.

 Personal life and death

-in 2016 Sánchez was inducted to the University of Puerto Rico at Mayagüez Sports Hall of Fame.
+In 2016 Sánchez was inducted to the University of Puerto Rico at Mayagüez Sports Hall of Fame.
 He was married to Blanche Vidal.
-His son, Rickin Sánchez, Jr., who was born from his marriage to Vidal, was also a television producer and a television director, who died in 2007.
+Their son, Rickin Sánchez, Jr., was also a television producer and a television director.
+Sánchez, Jr. died in 2007.
 Sánchez died on January 17, 2023.
-He was interred at the New Canóvanas Municipal Cemetery Canóvanas, Puerto Rico.
+He was interred at the New Canóvanas Municipal Cemetery in Canóvanas, Puerto Rico.

 Rickin Sánchez was posthumously honored at the 50th anniversary show of the World Wrestling Council.